Amazon cancels Vendor Central Agreements Title Graphic.

 • Monitor Account Health and Performance Metrics: Seller Central requires sellers to maintain a high standard of customer service.
 Keep an eye on key metrics like Order Defect Rate (ODR), cancellation rates, and customer feedback to avoid penalties or account suspensions.

-Case Study: How Channel Key Successfully Moved a Client from Seller Central to Vendor Central
+Case Study: How Channel Key Successfully Moved a Client from Vendor Central to Seller Central

 Many brands begin their Amazon journey on Vendor Central.
 When you switch to Seller Central, you will need to build your Amazon storefront and create all-new listings for your products.